 Ollie completed two truffle hunting seasons.
 Ollie represented Truffle Dogs in the book Dogs in Action by Maria Alomajan.
 In Nov 2013 Ollie appeared in the Waikato Times regarding Truffle Hunting at a Rotorua truffière.
 Ollie was the most amazing dog to teach me so much about searching for truffles but has now retired.

 The team has since grown with Indigo, an enthusiastic Cocker Spaniel, and a young Spring Spaniel, Haggis.

 Indigo (Indi) was a family dog that was always been looking for, and successfully finding, trouble.
 Since being trained to hunt for truffles, Indy has calmed down and is a fast and focussed hunter.
 Indy checks each tree thoroughly and quickly, and thrives on her work.
 The 2016 season ended well for Indy with locating first time truffles in two different truffière’s in the North Island.
 Indi can locate truffles in a variety of sizes from approx. 180 grams through to the size of half-a-pea 10 cm under ground…now that’s impressive.
 Indi has located T. melanosporum (Périgord), T. uncinatum (Burgundy), and T. borchii (Bianchetto).

-Haggis is the new boy on the block.
-He was born in January 2015, and joined the family at 10 weeks old.
-He immediately started learning the truffle scent and by by six months was well in the swing of truffle hunting.
-He has had many opportunities to search for truffle in a number of truffieres the past two seasons and was successful in locating the valuable buried truffle.
-Haggis finds both T. melanosporum (Périgord) and T. borchii (Bianchetto).
+Haggis was born in January 2015, and joined the family at 10 weeks old.
+He immediately started learning the truffle scent and by six months was well in the swing of truffle hunting.
+He has had many opportunities to search for truffle in a number of truffieres in 2016 and 2017 and was successful in locating the valuable buried truffle.
+Haggis found both T. melanosporum (Périgord) and T. borchii (Bianchetto).